 If you or a loved one was injured, you have the right to hire a Huntsville truck accident lawyer to represent your interests and negotiate on your behalf.
-The team at the Morris Bart law firm is ready to stand by your side throughout every step of the claims process.
+The Morris Bart law firm team is ready to stand by your side throughout every step of the claims process.

 For a free legal consultation with a Truck Accident lawyer serving Huntsville, call 800-537-8185

-Because of the size and weight of a semi-truck, a passenger car could be crushed in the crash.
-This can lead to significant injuries for the passengers in the vehicle, including:
+Because of the size and weight of a semi-truck, a passenger car could be crushed in a crash.
+This can lead to significant injuries for the vehicle passengers, including:

-- Head injuries: This includes concussions, a broken skull, or traumatic brain injuries.
+- Head injuries: This includes concussions, broken skulls, or traumatic brain injuries.

 - Facial injuries: This includes disfigurement or the loss of senses.